T-Hacker/escape-vpn/README.md

 Application that automatically adds to the routing table TCP connections that are blocked by the VPN.

+***Note:*** Try more advanced techniques (like _net_cls_) before using this hacky solution.

 ## Usage